ReproducibiliTea-org/reproducibiliTea/_journal-clubs/sheffield.md

 During each session, one or more members volunteer to lead the discussion.
 The volunteer/-s prepare a short introduction to the paper/blog post/talk/topic and facilitate discussion.

+To learn more, check out our website: https://reproducibilitea-sheffield.github.io/

 Practical information

-If you're a student, early career researcher or staff, please do come and join us!
-Just log into MUSE, then [sign up to our Google group](https://bit.ly/tuosrepro) and [subscribe to our Google calendar](https://calendar.google.com/calendar/u/0?cid=Y19jcmJkYm8wbHVwNXJmZDlnam90aHN2MWRxMEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
+To join us [sign up to our Google group](https://groups.google.com/a/sheffield.ac.uk/g/reproducibilitea-googlegroup) and [subscribe to our Google calendar](https://calendar.google.com/calendar/u/0?cid=Y19jcmJkYm8wbHVwNXJmZDlnam90aHN2MWRxMEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
 Do not hesitate to get in touch if you have any trouble joining the group!